baasanbat/thread/README.md

-In this repository I put everything i implemented for thread programming in C++
+In this repository I put everything i implemented for thread programming in C++11